Introduction to the polar bears of churchill

 There is no predictable peak viewing time since congregation of the population depends on ice formation.
 This period can vary from early October to mid-December.
 Generally, you should be able to see polar bears throughout the months of October and November but there is never any guarantee!

 During October and November, several polar bear viewing tours, including Tundra Buggy Tours and Great White Bear Tours, operate out of Churchill.
 Nature First Tours and Transportation also provides walking tour services during the arctic summer and in 'Polar Bear' season.
-The Churchill Northern Studies Centre offers both Elderhostel Lords of the North programs and our own CNSC Learning Vacation polar bear courses.
+The Churchill Northern Studies Centre offers both Road Scholar's Lords of the North programs and our own CNSC Learning Vacation polar bear courses.

 What do Churchill's polar bears do during the summer?